anderssandstrom/ecmc_autotune/readme.md

 - Adjust bode-processing settings (delay compensation, block length, frequency window, `R²` limits, etc.) across two columns for easier scanning.
 - The right-most “Mechanical*” group controls smoothing/derivative filters, velocity deadband, and target PI bandwidth/zeta.
 It is automatically greyed out when the active mode does not perform mechanical fitting.

-### PID tab
+### Results tab
-- Enter the target closed-loop bandwidth and damping used when generating velocity PI (CST) or position PID (CSV position tune) suggestions.
+- Enter the target closed-loop bandwidth and damping used when generating velocity PI (CST) or position PID (CSV position tune) suggestions (controls appear in the Analysis tab’s mechanical group).
-- The results table now includes J, B, Tc, and residual RMS from the mechanical identification alongside the suggested Kp/Ki/Kd/Ti values.
-Use the **Clear results** button to reset the history.
+- The “Latest suggestions” table lists Kp/Ki/Kd/Ti plus J/B/Tc/residual values; the **Clear results** button resets the history.
+- The integrated bode/command plots sit above a compact log window (shortened to leave more room for the graphics).
+- The “Extra PV plotting” panel lets you select additional PVs (including derived segment masks/frequency tracks) and open them in a separate window using the **Plot extra PVs** button.
+Segments and frequency traces always plot on the right y-axis for clarity.

 ### PV / Signals tab
 - Choose which logged PVs populate the time-domain plots.
 Extra PVs (including identified segment boundaries and detected frequency tracks) can be graphed in separate windows without disturbing the embedded signal plot.